AoukshanaVChaphekar/DL-Assignment-1/README.md

-# Fashion-MNIST Classification using Feed forward neural networks
+# Fashion-MNIST Classification using Feed Forward Neural Networks

 The **wandb report** can be found in the following link: